 That is a very valid question.

 While a large number of Canadians prefer to spend the winter months hibernating in their homes, this emptying of the outdoors is exactly what Alberta winter camping enthusiasts enjoy most.
 Campgrounds and parks are quiet.
-If there was ever a time to enjoy the wilderness undisturbed, the season of winter is that time.
+If there was ever a time to enjoy the wilderness undisturbed, the season of winter in Alberta is that time.

 Other benefits of winter camping in Alberta: